CMakePP/CMinx/paper.md

 # Summary

+This manuscript introduces CMinx, a program for generating application programming interface (API) documentation for CMake modules (code written in the CMake language).
+Since much of CMinx's intended audience are C/C++ developers, we designed CMinx to operate similar to Doxygen [@doxygen] (the *de facto* C/C++ API documentation tool).
+Specifically, CMinx users add documentation comments to their CMake source code, and then run CMinx to generate Sphinx-compatible restructrued text (reST) files containing the API documentation.
+Unlike other CMake documentation solutions, CMinx is aware of the grammar of the CMake language, thus CMinx automatically extracts function/macro signatures (even when functions are not documented), and is capable of generating documentation for the CMake language's more idiosyncratic elements (*e.g.*, targets and generator expressions).
+Furthermore, users can eaisily control almost every aspect of the generated reST files via a YAML (YAML ain't Markup Language) configuration file.
+The CMakePP organization manages a substantial CMake code base and has found CMinx to be invaluable to developer productivity.
+As more research software begins to treat infrastructure as code, we anticipate CMinx proving valueable to other projects as well.

+# Statement of need

 The exascale-era of high-performance scientific computing arguably started when the Frontier supercomputer achieved a performance of more than 1.1 exaFLOPs (10$^{18}$ floating-point operations per second) on the High-Performance